Computer-Programming-A/BouncingBall/README.md

 Program Requirements
 --------------------
 + A ball or other shape that appears to move around the screen and bounce off the edges or other objects
-+ Other elements besides the ball or other bounding object
++ Other elements besides the ball, for example, other bounding objects than the edge of the screen
-+ Modify the background, title, headline and footer of your webpage
++ Modify the background, title, headline and footer of your webpage by modifying the html and css files of your webpage

 Suggested Steps to get started
 ------------------------------